 The commercial version of FLACS, FLACS v8.1, released in March 2005, was applied for the study.
-The results have been generated with the FLACS postprocessor FLOWVIS.
+This version is robust and stable, and the results can be quickly generated with the FLACS postprocessor FLOWVIS.

 There exist guidelines that must be followed for the time stepping in FLACS in order to get accurate results.
 These are using CFL-numbers based on speed of sound (CFLC) and flow velocity (CFLV).
 For explosion calculations CFLC=5 and CFLV=0.5 must be applied (which means that the pressure can propagate 5 cells and the flow 0.5 cells in each time step) to achieve good results.
 For dispersion calculations, the guidelines are less strict as results do not depend too much on the time steps.
 Normally it is recommended to increase the time steps by a factor of 4 (CFLC=20 and CFLV=2).
 When grid is refined near leak, it is also recommended to ignore the refined region (i.e. multiply CFLC-number with the refinement factor).
 But in practice, the CFL numbers can be even higher, leading to longer time steps, to get a reasonable simulation time.
 These long time steps and large grid aspect ratios will sometimes lead to instabilities, and therefore, the results need to be studied critically, and if instabilities are suspected (or simulation stops due to mass residual) it should be restarted with shorter time steps (divide CFLC and CFLV by two).